T0nyX1ang/Capital-Bikeshare-Project/README.md

 ## Notices:
 * Linux is needed.(untested on Windows or WSL)
 * Open source data can be fetched on Capital Bikeshare's website.
+* Python requirements: BeautifulSoup, requests, (time, csv, json).
+* C++ requirements: g++ version more than 6.0 is recommended.
+* MatLab requirements: Latest version is recommended. "+" overrided for string concatenation is needed.
+* Gnuplot requirements: version more than 5.0 is needed.